MarcusHoltz/marcusholtz.github.io/_posts/2025-08-18-custom-ipblocklist-aggregator-with-geofiltering.md

 - **Automating** updates for a zero-maintenance operation

-> Let's say your_country_here is .5 million addresses, that gives .5 million blocklist addresses to use (presuming firewall default table size of 1,000,000).
+> Let's say "yourcountryhere" consists of .5 million addresses, that gives .5 million blocklist addresses to use (presuming firewall default table size of 1,000,000).

 * * *